NNPDF/nnpdf/doc/sphinx/source/tutorials/thcov_tutorial.rst

 First, decide which theory covmat you want
 ------------------------------------------
-- Choose the desired point-prescription listed :ref:`here <pointprescrips>`.
+- Choose the desired point-prescription listed :ref:`here <prescrips>`.
 - Each prescription comes with a ``point_prescription`` flag to include in the runcard, one of ["3 point", "5 point", "5bar point", "7 point", "9 point"]